greenchul/mrc-codes-music-lib-api/README.md

 - Create: POST to /artist/id/album
 - Read all: GET to /album
-- Read single" GET to /album/:id
+- Read single: GET to /album/:id
 - Update: PATCH to /album/:id
 - Delete: DELETE to /album/:id